syoch/py-conv/README.md

 # py-compile
-Python source code to c++ source code
+The compiler which converts Python source codes into C++ ones.